EvanFarris/TeggleBot/README.md

 npm start
 (npm start &)
 ```
-You can also use the option below to empty all the databases when starting the bot.
+You can also use the --force option below to empty all the databases when starting the bot.
-> --force
+> npm start --force

 ## The Bot, explained
 ### Index.js